nmervaillie/SdnClusterSample/README.md

 More detail is available in the [documentation](http://neo4j.com/docs/ogm-manual/current/reference/#reference:ha).

+There are REST 2 endpoints:
+* `GET /users` : retrieves users using a read only transaction, hitting replica servers if they are available instead of core servers.
+* `POST /users` : creates a user.
+Retry the operation if the luster in not available.

 To run the example :
 - start a cluster (see the script `start-neo-cluster.sh` : it starts a cluster with docker)
 - run the spring boot application as usual